chakanamunayki/MUNAYKI-Project-2025/cursorrules/booking-optimization-todo.md

 - Returns the inserted row or an error message

 This function can be used to bypass TypeScript type issues in the client code and provide better error handling.

+## Next.js Warnings to Fix
+There are several warnings about `params.locale` usage that need to be fixed:
+- Error: Route "/[locale]/booking/confirmation" used `params.locale`. `params` should be awaited before using its properties.
+- Error: Route "/[locale]/experiences/ice-submersion" used `params.locale`. `params` should be awaited before using its properties.
+- Error: Route "/[locale]/layout.tsx" used `params.locale`. `params` should be awaited before using its properties.

+These warnings indicate that we need to update our code to properly await the params object before accessing its properties in server components.